Geshur

+Etymology

+The name of Geshur, preserved in Hebrew as גְּשׁוּר Gəšūr, likely derives from the Semitic root *g-ṯ-r “to be strong”.
+A sense “stronghold, fortress” suits the impresive city walls excavated at et-Tell (between six and eight meters width).

 Location

 Geshur is identified with the area stretching along the eastern shore of the Sea of Galilee and reaching south to the Yarmuk River, in what is now called the Golan Heights.
 This location places it on one of the routes connecting the region of Bashan with the Phoenician coast.
 Tel Dover, located southeast of the Sea of Galilee on the Jarmuk (Yarmuk) River, may have been the kingdom's southern border.
 Surveys conducted within the Golan Heights have not discovered many settlements within the territory of Geshur.